New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Whole life insurance

-Whole life insurance offers a fixed death benefit and premiums for your entire life.
-Furthermore, the cash value grows at a fixed but guaranteed rate based on prevailing interest rates.
-These features make whole life insurance one of the most predictable permanent life insurance types.
+Whole life insurance can offer a fixed death benefit and premiums for your entire life.
+Furthermore, the cash value may grow at a fixed but guaranteed rate based on prevailing interest rates.
+These features can make whole life insurance one of the most predictable permanent life insurance types.

 Universal life insurance

-Universal life insurance lets you adjust premiums and death benefits, offering increased flexibility.
+Universal life insurance can let you adjust premiums and death benefits, offering increased flexibility.
 For example, you can lower your premiums by decreasing your death benefit or secure a larger death benefit by increasing your premiums.
-The cash value grows based on market rates.
+The cash value can grow based on market rates.
 Additionally, universal life insurance generally costs less than whole life insurance.3 However, this can vary based on your circumstances and your insurer.

 Final expense insurance

-Final expense insurance is a permanent plan designed to cover funeral costs, burial expenses, and other end-of-life items.
-It has a small death benefit but offers low premiums and cash value.
-It also doesn’t require a medical exam.
+Final expense insurance is a permanent plan designed to help cover funeral costs, burial expenses, and other end-of-life items.
+It has a small death benefit but offers reasonable premiums and cash value.
+It may also not require a medical exam.

 Variable life insurance

-Variable life insurance offers adjustable premiums and death benefits like universal life insurance.
+Variable life insurance can offer adjustable premiums and death benefits like universal life insurance.
 You can invest your cash value into individual securities, like stocks, bonds, and mutual funds.
-This offers you more investment choices, which can lead to faster potential growth.
+This may offer you more investment choices, which can lead to faster potential growth.
 However, there is always a risk of losses.
-It’s smart to speak with a financial advisor before picking investments within your variable life insurance policy.
+It’s best to speak with a financial advisor before picking investments within your variable life insurance policy.

 What are the differences between term and permanent life insurance?